vburlbl/cleantalk-spam-protect/readme.txt

 The plugin is a client application for cloud anti-spam CleanTalk.org, which are daily protects 5k web-sites from spam bots.

 == Installation ==

 1. Download, install and activate the plugin.
+1. Get Access key <a href="http://cleantalk.org/register?platform=wordpress" target="_blank">http://cleantalk.org/register</a>
-1. Get and enter the Access key in the settings
+1. Enter Access key at the plugin settings.
-<a href="http://cleantalk.org/register?platform=wordpress" target="_blank">http://cleantalk.org/register</a>
-1. Enjoy the blog without spam.
+1. To test anti-spam protection use email **stop_email@example.com**.
+1. To check and control anti-spam process use <a href="http://cleantalk.org/my" target="_blank">Control panel</a> at the cleantalk.org.

 == Frequently Asked Questions ==